sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Cha18] Frédéric Chapoton, *Some properties of a new partial
            order on Dyck paths*, 2018, :arxiv:`1809.10981`

 ..
 [Cha22005] \B. Cha.
-Vanishing of some cohomology goups and bounds
+Vanishing of some cohomology groups and bounds
               for the Shafarevich-Tate groups of elliptic
               curves.
 J. Number Theory, 111:154-178, 2005.